 - Secures Sauce Connect Proxy credentials with tighter access control.

-To launch a tunnel using our config.yml file template:
+To launch a tunnel using a config.yml file option.

-Enter values for the properties you'd like to use.
-To view the description for a YAML file property, look up the corresponding CLI flag.
+- Enter values for the properties you'd like to use.

-Use the following command line configuration at runtime to direct Sauce Connect Proxy to pull from your YAML configuration file.
+- Use the following command line to start Sauce Connect Proxy with the configuration from your YAML file.